-As a Professional Organizer and Accountability Guru, I teach folks how to make their days easier.
+As a professional-organizer-cum-accountability-guru, I spend my time teaching folks how to make their days easier.
 But that doesn’t mean I’m some kind of Little Miss Smarty Pants Perfect — who’s known the answer to life, the universe, and everything since conception.
 (It’s 42, by the way.)
 My own road to simplicity is littered with plenty of curves, twists, and brake-slamming crank-that-wheel-hard-to-the-left-before-you-smash-into-a-brick-retaining-wall u-turns.
 (Need proof?
 Read this, this, this and this!)

 I was an A+ student, well-behaved enough to dodge both jail and knocked-up-ed-ness.
 But I was taught to have a mouth on me, to speak up when I encountered something unacceptable in the world — which got me booted straight out of the “southern belle” category at an early age.
-(They took away my hoop skirt in kindergarten, when I asked too many annoying Sunday school questions.
-My revenge was stealing the bonnet for costuming purposes.)
-When I look back at what I might have become if I’d had different parents, dear lord am I grateful for the unconventional upbringing!
+(They repossessed my hoop skirt in kindergarten, when I asked too many annoying Sunday school questions.
+My revenge?
+Stealing that damn bonnet for costuming purposes!)
+When I look back at what I might have become if I’d had different parents (and especially different SOUTHERN parents), dear lord am I grateful for the unconventional upbringing!

-As the first in my family to attend university, I was expected to make a difference with my education.
-I’d spent my high school years spouting statistics about crime/poverty/hunger/oppression, I repainted a low-income elderly widow’s home for my Girl Scout Gold Award project, and I volunteered with Habitat — Social Work was a no-brainer.
-Pairing a B.S.W. with an M.U.R.P. (to create a learning experience that sounds very much like serious digestive difficulty), I did my best to improve conditions for the bungled and botched (quoting either Nietzsche or Terry Gilliam, depending on your frame of reference.
+As the first in my family to attend university, I was expected to make a difference with my book-learnin’.
+I’d spent years lecturing loved ones about everything that was wrong with the world — so of course majoring in Social Work was a no-brainer.
+Pairing a B.S.W. with an M.U.R.P. (to create an educational experience that sounds very much like serious digestive difficulty), I was going to improve conditions for the bungled and the botched — to quote either Nietzsche or Terry Gilliam, depending on your frame of reference.

 But it was near-impossible to change lives without resources.
-(No supplies, no cash, no staff — if I couldn’t beg/borrow/steal it, my peeps were S.O.L.)
+(No supplies, no cash, no staff — if I couldn’t beg-borrow-steal it, my peeps were S.O.L.)
 When I suggested increasing the budget to “more than zero” so I could actually help some folks, I was told point-blank that our only goal was increasing enrollment to get H.U.D. off our backs.
-I made it known that this most assuredly was not MY priority (and if that’s all my employers cared about, they could make it happen sans me).
+This most assuredly was not MY top priority — and I decided if that was all my employers cared about, they could make it happen sans me.

 So I went home and (at the tender age of 26) had my first nervous breakdown — I spent the weekend eating chocolate, drinking red wine, watching Lifetime women-in-jeopardy movies, and wondering what the hell I wanted to be when I grew up THIS time around.
 (Mid-life crises ain’t just for half-centenarians — they’re incredibly cathartic at any age.
 I’ve experienced several not-yet-menopausal meltdowns, and found each to be tremendously beneficial.
 In fact, I plan to have a few more before I’m done!)